coolsamson7/service/README.md

 It is up to a concrete channel if ( client side ) loadbalancing is supported or not.

-Channels will automatically adjust to changes in the topology which is usually detected by failing heartbeats.
+Channels will automatically adjust to changes in the topology which is detected by failing heartbeats.

 ## Features